-The Coalition was incorporated on October 1, 2021 by the following founding local government Members: the cities of Lebanon, Nashua and Dover; the towns of Hanover, Harrisville, Exeter, Rye, Warner, Walpole, Plainfield, Newmarket, Enfield and Durham; and Cheshire County.
+The Coalition was incorporated on October 1, 2021, by the following founding local government Members: the cities of Lebanon, Nashua, and Dover; the towns of Hanover, Harrisville, Exeter, Rye, Warner, Walpole, Plainfield, Newmarket, Enfield, and Durham; and Cheshire County.
+Subsequent communities to have joined the Coalition's Membership include the city of Portsmouth and the towns of Hudson, New London, Pembroke, and Webster.

-Each Member has appointed a Director and Alternate to serve on the Coalition's Board of Directors.
-The Board will directly oversee the initial startup and implementation activities of the Coalition.
+Members have appointed Directors and Alternates to serve on the Coalition's Board of Directors.
+The Board directly oversees the initial startup and implementation activities of the Coalition.